-Hair gel for the most part is great if you are looking for something that is going to hold all day and if you don’t have a habit of touching your hair.
-However if you do run your hand through your hair often you can expect your hair style to be different unless you get more gel.
+Hair gel, for the most part, is great if you are looking for something that is going to hold all day and if you don’t have a habit of touching your hair.
+However, if you run your hand through your hair, you can often expect your hairstyle to be different unless you get more gel.
 Hair gel is not very workable.

 Some of the cheaper, lower quality hair gels are notorious for flaking.